Bill Clinton

 Clinton won re-election in the 1996 election, defeating Republican nominee Bob Dole and returning Reform Party nominee Ross Perot.
 In his second term, Clinton made use of permanent normal trade.
 Many of his second term accomplishments were overshadowed by his highly publicised affair with White House intern Monica Lewinsky, when it was revealed in early 1998 that the two had been engaging in an eighteen-month-long sexual relationship.
 This scandal escalated throughout the year, culminating in December when Clinton was impeached by the House of Representatives, becoming the first U.S. president to be impeached since Andrew Johnson.
 The two impeachment articles that the House passed were centered around perjury and Clinton using the powers of the presidency to commit obstruction of justice.
 In January 1999, Clinton's impeachment trial began in the Senate, where he was acquitted two months later on both charges.
 During the last three years of Clinton's presidency, the Congressional Budget Office reported a budget surplus—the first and only such surplus since 1969.

 Clinton left office in 2001 with the joint-highest approval rating of any U.S. president.
-His presidency ranks among the middle to upper tier in historical rankings of U.S. presidents.
+His presidency consistently ranks among the middle to upper tier in historical rankings of U.S. presidents.
 His personal conduct and misconduct allegations have made him the subject of substantial scrutiny.
 Since leaving office, Clinton has been involved in public speaking and humanitarian work.
 He created the Clinton Foundation to address international causes such as the prevention of HIV/AIDS and global warming.
 In 2009, he was named the United Nations special envoy to Haiti.
 After the 2010 Haiti earthquake, Clinton founded the Clinton Bush Haiti Fund with George W. Bush.
 He has remained active in Democratic Party politics, campaigning for his wife's 2008 and 2016 presidential campaigns.
 Following Jimmy Carter's death in December 2024, he is the earliest-serving living former U.S. president and the last surviving president to have served in the 20th century.